uidaholib/collectionbuilder-csv-template/pages/locations.md

 cloud-fields: site.data.theme.locations-fields
 ---

-## Browse Locations
+## Browse Association Locations

-Use this word cloud visualization to browse locations.
+Use this word cloud visualization to browse fire protective association locations.
 Word size is determined by frequency and all words link to a corresponding collection search.